 Identify the Change Type

-The first thing that should be on the agenda during your first change advisory board (CAB) meeting is identifying the change type.
+The first thing that should be on the agenda during your first change advisory board (CAB) meeting is identifying the software engineering change management type.

 Generally, there are three major types of changes: standard, urgent, and normal changes.